 Until, as with every Tonal distortion, we reach the breaking point where the tonal image being distorted is no longer recognizable.
 If we only have sub-tones at 7 9 13 and 15, for instance, the timbre of the meta-tone thus produced is so abnormal that we no longer perceive any tonality in the chord at all.
 We have stretched the meta-timbre to its breaking point, and all we are left with is a bunch of tones - a mere noise:

 So, by changing our sub-tonal "voicings" we create different meta-timbres.
-"Dissonant chord voicings" happen when these meta-timbres become abnormal.
+"Dissonant chord voicings" occur whenever these meta-timbres become sufficiently abnormal.

 At last, we have the context and tools to create an actual harmonic progression.
 By constantly changing the sub-tonal voicing of a meta-tone, we fluctuate through various meta-timbres, resulting in a very safe and inoffensive harmonic progression.
 If you've ever listened to 1-hour ambient meditation god-frequency music on youtube, this is exactly what they’re doing: